AikidoSec/github-actions-workflow/README.md

 ## Using the action's output

 Apart from the outcome, the action also returns a URL to the scan results in Aikido.
 Just like any other action's output, this url can be used in any messaging you set up afterwards, for example to post a comment on the pull request.
-Consider the pipleine below:
+Consider the pipeline below:

 ```yaml
 name: Test action